MCT-master/mct-master.github.io/_posts/2023-11-27-alexanjw-applied-project.md

 ### Integrated Speaker Solution

 The project partners specified that for future iterations of the prototype they wanted a unified solution for powering the Raspberry Pi and speakers.
-The original arrangement consisted of a power-bank, the RPi and a bluetooth speaker.
-We quickly came to the conclusion that designing and implementing an explicit and safe power circuit is above our skill level, so we focused on a power-bank solution.
+The original arrangement consisted of a power bank, the RPi and a bluetooth speaker.
+We quickly came to the conclusion that designing and implementing an explicit and safe power circuit is above our skill level, so we focused on a power bank solution.
 After a period of research and exploration we found the following solution.

 <figure>
   <img src="/assets/image/2023_11_26_kristeic_components.png"